Algebraic Neural Networks: Stability to Deformations: Stability Theorems

-where $C_{\ell}$ is the Lipschitz constant of $\sigma_{\ell}$, and $\mathcal{P}_{\ell}=\mathcal{A}_{L_{0}}\cap\mathcal{A}_{L_{1}}$ represents the domain of $\rho_{\ell}$.
-The index $(\ell)$ makes reference to quantities and constants associated to the layer $\ell$. \end{theorem} \begin{proof}See Section~\ref{prooftheorem:stabilityAlgNN0}\end{proof} This result, although simple, highlights the role of the maps $\sigma_{\ell}$ when perturbations are considered in each layer.
+This result, although simple, highlights the role of the maps $\sigma_{\ell}$ when perturbations are considered in each layer.
 In particular, we see that the effect of $\sigma_{\ell}$ is to scale $\boldsymbol{\Delta}_{\ell}$ by a constant but it does not change the nature or mathematical form of the perturbation.
 Notice also that $\sigma_{\ell}$ plays the role of a mixer that allows an AlgNN to provide selectivity without affecting the stability (see Section~\ref{sec:discussion}).

 Now we present in the following theorem the stability result for a general AlgNN with commutative algebras.